chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 ### Notes

 - In adding depth to Sisu's characterization, I'd like for her to use weird old-timey terms and a foreign language to describe things and places.
 Kind of like ATLA's Aang saying "flameo hotman"!
 Which is way better than Sisu spouting Gen Z slang.
+- 2024-08-09 just got the idea to rename Boun’s ship as “the Steamboat”.
+It’s such an apt and cultural name.
+I don’t think steamboats are of this time period, maybe it’s some dystopian prototype, just say it’s magic lol.
+And he’s gonna champion [steamboat](https://en.wikipedia.org/wiki/Hot_pot#Southeast_Asia) (hotpot – dish whereby a heat source placed on the dining table keeps a pot of soup stock simmering)!
+- introducing three major characters in one episode might be rushed. may be better to push introducing Boun into Episode 2B, and focus first on Sisu and Namari.
+Here’s some things we can add to Episode 2A:
+	- Raya and Sisu travelling through the Tail wasteland to the Temple
+		- Sisu fighting and being the natural predator of Druun
+		- maybe stumbling across the ruined campsite from [[RAYA E1 - Kumandra]]
+		- a proper episode for fleshing out Tail, because E1 cut back to the past a lot.
+So exploring more of Tail culture/locals, why the local geography makes them navigators, why the islands all dried up, how the ex-chieftess messed things up and their shard became lost
+	- we could also explore Namaari
+		- think like the Zuko scenes in ATLA’s earlier episodes.
+Quickly establishing her story
+		- her vastly improved in combat, against Druun and enemy humans
+		- and if there’s episode screentime to show her life after the Shattering
+		- her mom commenting on her betrayal of Raya and the messy aftermath (positively? negatively?)
+		- embedding Fang’s gem into Fang’s sceptre
+		- 12-years old Namaari, still naive, expresses conflict over her actions, that caused so much destruction and distrust
+		- was she just tricking Raya, or does she really believe in the hope of Sisu?
+			- and has that belief/hope changed since?
+		- could also fit a sequence, 9-years-after-Shattering where Fang goes into lockdown.
+Enemies within walls.
+		- Chieftess Virana sends Namaari to lead the policing.
+Some spectre squad causing havoc, but like elite ninjas.
+		- Namaari finds Raya, for the first time since the Shattering, both now 21yo, both alone.
+		- Raya, a terrifying one-woman-army, seems to have come for Fang’s Gem shard.
+		- they fight it out —Namaari with the combat edge, but Raya with the cheating
+		- Namaari manages to protect the Shard.
+But Raya shrugs, because she got her objective: Namaari’s Scroll/Map to find Sisu
+		- They bitterly reminisce, they were so starry-eyed about Sisu.
+Raya still carries Namaari’s pendant “gift”
+		- Namaari (pretends?) cynicism of Raya’s pursuit of Sisu
+		- Namaari’s been kept safe within Fang for 9 years, indoctrinated in self-sufficiency.
+Raya spits, half the population, from every tribe, is now stone.
+		- they clash.
+Raya wins, leaving Namaari with a face wound that would scar.
+Raya flees the city.
+		- Namaari’s furious.
+Swears her revenge aloud to Raya.
+She returns Fang’s Shard safely to her mom.
+		- in story notes for myself: Namaari’s not seen the outside world since.
+After this, she checks it out and finds Raya’s truthful.
+	- Episode 2A would end with Raya and Sisu finding Tail’s Gem shard, and Namaari revealing herself.
+	- Episode 2B would start with Namaari’s sympathetic “I’m sorry”.
+So 2A itself doubles down on her ruthless throughout (as Raya narrates), but 2B would offer a puzzling melancholy Namaari (now that Sisu herself has met Namaari)

 ### Setup Sisu and Namaari